am-percy/am-percy/README.md

 - 👋 Hi, I’m @am-percy
 - 👀 I’m interested in winning, Blockchain and interesting projects
 - 🌱 I’m currently learning CloudOps & Haskell
-- 💞️ I’m looking to collaborate on any project that helps me improve my skills
+- 💞️ I’m looking to collaborate on any project that helps you bring your project to life.
 - 📫 How to reach me abahopercy@gmail.com

 <!---